 The $0 productivity upgrade most developers miss

 Your Mac and Linux machines come with grep, find, and cat - tools from the 1970s.
-Modern alternatives run 10-100x faster, output structured JSON for AI workflows, and take 30 minutes to install.
-Most developers have no idea they exist.
+Modern alternatives run 10-100x faster, output JSON for AI workflows, and install in 30 minutes.

 - JSON output changes everything for AI - Tools like ripgrep and jq output structured data that LLMs can parse reliably, enabling automation that was impossible with text-based tools